 Legacy of Phylloxera

-Scary fact: by the 1880s a lot of Europe’s best wine regions were almost out of business because of the scourge of Phylloxera.
+By the 1880s, many of Europe’s best wine regions were almost wiped out by the scourge of Phylloxera.

-Phylloxera is an extremely destructive pest that can cause significant damage to grapevines.
-Originally from North America, it was accidentally brought into Europe in the 19th century by avid botanists who were collecting native plant species to bring home.
-Next thing you know, European vineyards were being swarmed by this tiny insect and devastated by the resulting crop destruction.
+Phylloxera is an extremely destructive pest that causes significant damage to grapevines.
+Native to North America, it was accidentally brought into Europe in the 19th century by botanists collecting plant species to bring home.
+Before long, European vineyards were swarmed by this tiny insect that quickly resulted in widespread crop destruction.

 The damage done by Phylloxera was significant.